kubernetes/enhancements/keps/sig-cli/2985-public-krm-functions-registry/README.md

 The ideal repo location is in [kubernetes-sigs](https://github.com/kubernetes-sigs).
 It should be sponsored by SIG-CLI.

-The repo name can be `KRM-functions`, `KRM-function-catalog`, `KRM-function-registry` or something more reasonable.
+The repo name can be `krm-functions`, `krm-function-registry` or something more reasonable.

 ### Management Model